PtJade-Ceramic/CMD/README.md

 ##### Starting another [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells)

 This program is built in for all versions of Windows.
-It can be broken or [deleted](#deleting) however if unable to run.
-For fixing the problem, it can be hard to start another [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells) if the user can open neither this program nor other [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells).
+It can be broken or [deleted](#deleting), however, if unable to run.
+For fixing the problem, it can be hard to start another [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells) if the user can open neither this program nor another [command-line shell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands#command-line-shells).
 Only as an administrator may the user do this.
 Such a user should do this by starting another instance of this program from an installation medium for the OS in the following steps:

 1. (Necessary if the user doesn't have an installation medium for the OS or isn't sure about the integrity of what he has) [Create installation media for the OS](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d).
 2. Keep the installation medium plugged in and go to `Settings` > `Windows Update` > `Advanced options` > (in `Others`) `Recovery` > (in `Recovery options` > `Advanced recovery`) `Reboot immediately`.